Wolverine971/9takes/src/blog/enneagram/enneagram-type-6.md

 ---
-title: 'Enneagram Type 6: The Loyalist'
+title: 'Enneagram Type 6: "The Loyalist"'
 description: "Learn about the Loyalist or Skeptic's commitment to security and questioning nature.
 See how Sixes navigate trust and preparedness."
 author: 'DJ Wayne'
 date: '2023-02-18'